iohint/iohint/README.md

   2) Update the volumes for the RabbitMQ and PostgreSQL server to point to appropriate persistent data storage.

+    2.1) Update PostgreSQL environment variables to use wal-e for DB backups.

   3) ```docker-compose -f docker-compose.yml -f docker-compose.prod.yml up```

 Note that docker.citr.ous.ca is a private Docker server, but, the images